-Note: The requirements for licensure are determined by the granting body, which is independent from Humber College.
+Note: The requirements for the additional credential(s) are determined by the granting body, which is independent from the College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.

 Watch the video to hear what students and faculty of the Fitness and Health Promotion program have to say.

-Faculty of Health Sciences & Wellness Events
+Faculty of Health Sciences & Wellness News

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.

-On June 29, 2018, the Provincial Government of Ontario announced the renaming of the Ministry of Advanced Education and Skills Development (MAESD) to the Ministry of Training, Colleges and Universities (MTCU).
+On October 21, 2019, the Provincial Government of Ontario announced the renaming of the Ministry of Training, Colleges and Universities (MTCU) to the Ministry of Colleges and Universities (MCU).
 Both names may appear on this website.